paaco/sprite2asm/README.md

 Thus, sprites are always displayed on top of BG and MC1, but can be behind MC2 and $D800+.

 ### TODO
- * specify -dh for double height sprites (height 42) what pixel to take? upper or lower?
+ * specify -dh for double height sprites (height 42) y-step 2 instead of 1
- * specify -dw for double width sprites (width 48) what pixel to take? left or right?
+ * specify -dw for double width sprites (width 48) x-step 2 instead of 1 (MC sample at x+2 instead x+1)
+ * specify -hw for half width multicolor sprites (width 12)

 # Ldtk2asm